Sequencing - Work in Progress

 Unique Dual Indexing (UDI) vs. Combinatorial Dual Indexing (CDI)

 In CDI, a small set of i5 and i7 indexes are used in all possible pairwise combinations.
 Any index hopping event can produce a valid (but incorrect) index pair, causing sample cross-contamination.
-In UDI, each sample receives a globally unique pair of i5+i7, so any hopped combination produces an invalid pair that can be computationally filtered.
-Illumina now strongly recommends UDI for all patterned flow cell instruments (NovaSeq, NextSeq 1000/2000, NovaSeq X) because exclusion amplification chemistry on patterned flow cells has a measurably higher rate of index hopping than bridge amplification on random flow cells.
+In UDI, each sample receives a globally unique pair of i5+i7, so any hopped combination produces an invalid pair that filters computationally.
+Illumina now strongly recommends UDI for all patterned flow cell instruments (NovaSeq, NextSeq 1000/2000, NovaSeq X) because index hopping rates on patterned flow cells reach 0.1–2%5, driven by the kinetic exclusion amplification chemistry.

 Cluster Generation

 Used on MiSeq, HiSeq 2500 (rapid run mode), and older instruments.
 Single-stranded library molecules are loaded onto the flow cell and hybridize to the P5 or P7 oligo lawn.
 The free end of each molecule folds over and hybridizes to the complementary oligo nearby, forming a "bridge."
 Polymerase extends, creating a double-stranded bridge.
 Denaturation yields two surface-tethered single strands.
-This cycle repeats approximately 35 times, generating a cluster of roughly 1,000 identical copies of the original template in a random physical location.
+This cycle repeats ~35 times, generating a cluster of roughly 1,000 identical copies in a random physical location.
 Clusters are roughly 1 µm in diameter.

 Used on NovaSeq 6000, NovaSeq X, NextSeq 1000/2000.
 Patterned flow cells have pre-etched nanowells at defined positions.
 Library, polymerase, and recombinase are mixed and loaded simultaneously.
 The first molecule to seed a nanowell is amplified so rapidly that it excludes other molecules from occupying that well (kinetic exclusion).
 This produces monoclonal clusters at uniform spacing, dramatically increasing cluster density and data output.
 However, ExAmp is more susceptible to index hopping because free library molecules are in contact with surface-bound molecules and recombinase for an extended period during amplification.